 And they're turning it into a racial football, even with the Central Americans that are coming up here.

-It's the fundamental unraveling of why are they attacking young kids?
+And that is what we have to pay attention to, is the fundamental unraveling of why are they attacking young kids?

-Why are they attacking Melania, Ivanka, Secretary Nielsen, Pam Bondi, Sarah Huckabee Sanders.
+Why are they attacking Melania Ivanka, Secretary Nielsen, Pam Bondi, Sarah Huckabee Sanders?

-Uh why are they why are they going after you know, these people?
+Why are they going after these people?

 Why are they going after women?